The seasonal flu vaccine is available from October 2019 until the end of April 2020.

 The flu vaccine has been given to millions of pregnant women.
-The vaccine has been given to pregnant women for almost 60 years in the US.
+It has been given to pregnant women for almost 60 years in the US.
 Reactions are generally mild and serious side effects are very rare.

 When should I get vaccinated?

-If you are already pregnant the vaccine should be given in September/October each year and is available from your family doctor or pharmacist.
-In the Northern Hemisphere the flu season lasts from October to the end of April.
+If you are already pregnant the vaccine should be given in early October each year and is available from your family doctor or pharmacist.
+In the Northern Hemisphere the flu season lasts from early October to the end of April.
 Women who become pregnant at any stage during the flu season should get the flu vaccine.

-If you are pregnant through two flu seasons, two flu vaccines, one in each season, may be necessary.
+If you are pregnant through two flu seasons, two flu vaccines, one in each season, may be needed.